Critical design reviews are crucial. They help with dimensioning and tolerancing for parts and assemblies.

-Some years back, I was having a conversation with a machinist friend in his shop.
-We discussed the various aspects of our professions-mine being mechanical and aeronautical engineering-and we got onto the subject of sensible design practices.
-He related to me an instance where a mechanical design engineer placed a tolerance locating a screw hole at plus or minus 0.0005 inches.
+Years ago, I spoke with a machinist friend in his shop.
+We discussed our professions—mine in mechanical and aeronautical engineering.
+Soon, we talked about sensible design practices.
+He told a story about a mechanical design engineer.
+The engineer set a tolerance of plus or minus 0.0005 inches for a screw hole.

-We discussed the challenges of threading a hole and maintaining an accurate position following the threading operation.
-I continued with stating that we would be better off to use dowel pins to locate the two features together followed by screw threads to hold the two parts together.
-One dowel pin hole needs to be a press fit, and the other a very tight clearance hole.
-Likely both requiring reaming to different sizes, or using tapered dowel pins, and so on and so on.
+We discussed the challenges of threading a hole.
+It’s tough to keep it accurate afterward.
+I suggested using dowel pins to align the two features.
+Then, use screw threads to hold them together.
+One dowel pin hole should be a press fit, while the other needs a tight clearance.
+Both may require reaming to different sizes or using tapered dowel pins.

-Then I asked the question -“why was this feature needed?”
-The answer I got explained it all.
-“I just wanted to see if they could do it.” paraphrasing the design engineer for the assembly under discussion when asked the same question.
-I was shaking my head at this.
+Then I asked, “Why was this feature needed?”
+The answer made everything clear: “I wanted to see if they could do it,” said the design engineer when asked.
+I found myself shaking my head.

 Norman T. Neher, P.E.